nixworks/public/news/2014/07/15/index.md

 ##### 2009 Black Saturday bushfires
 ### [Ten thousand survivors of the Black Saturday bushfires in the Australian state of Victoria in February 2009 win a settlement of A$497.4 million against utility company SP AusNet, its maintenance contractor and the Victorian Department of Sustainability and Environment for poor inadequate maintenance and protection measures. ](/news/2014/07/15/ten-thousand-survivors-of-the-black-saturday-bushfires-in-the-australian-state-of-victoria-in-february-2009-win-a-settlement-of-a-497-4-mill.md)
-_Context: SP AusNet, Victoria, Victorian Department of Sustainability and Environment, Australia, 2009 Black Saturday bushfires_
+_Context: 2009 Black Saturday bushfires, Victoria, SP AusNet, Australia, Victorian Department of Sustainability and Environment_

 ##### Mexican police
 ### [Mexican police rescue 458 children and 138 adults from a Great Family Group Home in Michoacan state where they were allegedly badly mistreated including sexual abuse. ](/news/2014/07/15/mexican-police-rescue-458-children-and-138-adults-from-a-great-family-group-home-in-michoacan-state-where-they-were-allegedly-badly-mistreat.md)